minirust/minirust/README.md

   * [Syntax](lang/syntax.md): the abstract syntax of MiniRust programs
   * [Abstract Machine](lang/machine.md): the state that makes up a MiniRust Abstract Machine (AM)
   * [Semantics](lang/step.md): the operational semantics ("`step` function") of the MiniRust Abstract Machine
+    * [Operator semantics](lang/operator.md): the operational semantics of unary and binary operators